seung-lab/cloud-volume/README.md

 ## Setup

 Cloud-volume is regularly tested on Ubuntu with Python 2.7, 3.4, 3.5, and 3.6 (we've noticed it's faster on Python 3).
 Some people have used it with Python 3.7.
-We support Linux and OS X. Windows is currently unsupoorted.
+We support Linux and OS X. Windows is currently unsupported.
 After installation, you'll also need to set up your cloud credentials.

 #### `pip` Binary Installation